Getting ready for your first international trip from the Philippines? Check out this easy-to-follow NAIA Airport Guide to ensure a smooth departure.

 As this happens, step through the metal detector and have yourself inspected by the officer.
 It doesn’t really take long.
 After you are clear, promptly get your stuff and return the tray that you used to its proper place.

-NAIA DEPARTURE STEP 2 – Obtain Check-in details from flight information screen
+NAIA DEPARTURE STEP 2 – Obtain Check-in details from the flight information screen

 A. After the initial security check, head to the nearest flight information monitor.